McGill-DMaS/Kam1n0-Community/documentation/ida-pro-plugin.md

 ![picture10](https://cloud.githubusercontent.com/assets/8474647/15026377/31a10554-120c-11e6-8b1b-48af7c536029.png)

-Start from version 1.x.x we support assembly fragment search in IDA Pro.
+Starting from version 1.x.x, we support assembly fragment search in IDA Pro.
 This is still an experimental feature at this moment.
-You can simply select a couple lines of assembly code and right click it to pop out the menu.
+You can simply select a couple lines of assembly code and right click on it to pop out the menu.
 Select the entry `Query fragment`.
 You will see a pop up window in which you are able to edit the selected assembly code.
 Then click the `search` button.

 ![image](https://cloud.githubusercontent.com/assets/8474647/15026263/879ba42e-120b-11e6-9efd-cbf70decf2e9.png)